nirs/oc-clusterset/README.md

 ## Log out from cluterset

-To log out from all clusters config.yaml:
+To log out from all clusters in config.yaml:

 ```
 oc clusterset --config config.yaml